6 Helpful / 1 Not

 Marked better and easier to follow than most courses.
 Excellent tee pads and good baskets.
 Terrific volunteer work establishing easy to follow trails.
 Benches on all tees on Main 18 (very nice feature), as well as a few in the Deep Nine.
 Relative seclusion (especially the Deep Nine), free admission.
 Some work has gone into the Deep Nine in 2012, and more Holes connecting to the Deep Nine are rumored.

-Other Thoughts: The best course within 20 miles of Muskegon.
+Other Thoughts: The best course in Muskegon county, and better than any course in Ottawa or Kent County.
 Kudos to Whitehall Township for creating this course.

 8 of 8 people found this review helpful.